MehaGami/train_algorithm/README.md

      - Input: `1, 2, 3, 4, 5`
      - Output: `3.0`

+7. **Find Maximum Number in a List**

+   - Find the largest number in a list of numbers entered separated by commas or spaces.
+   - Example:
+     - Input: `1, 7, 3, 4, 5`
+     - Output: `7`

 ## Usage

 Run the script and choose an algorithm by name or number: